Having children is a major decision in life. So too is a tubal ligation — or “having your tubes tied” — to prevent yourself from having children.

-“Anywhere from 5 to 20 percent of women have expressed regrets about having a tubal ligation,” Dr. Goldberg says.
+“Anywhere from 5% to 20% of people have expressed regrets about having a tubal ligation,” Dr. Goldberg says.
 “In many cases, that’s because of a change in circumstances, such as wanting to have children with a new partner.”

 If you do change your mind, a reproductive surgeon likely can help.
 Tubal ligations can almost always be successfully reversed.
-That’s true even years after the original procedure.
+That’s true even years after getting it done.

 There are several techniques for performing tubal reversal.
 Dr. Goldberg prefers a minilaparotomy — a minimally invasive outpatient procedure.

-Minilaparotomy requires an incision of only 2 inches and has the same success rates as more invasive techniques.
-It also offers a quicker recovery and less expense.
+Minilaparotomy only requires a 2-inch incision and it’s as successful as more invasive techniques.
+Plus, the recovery’s quicker and it’s less expensive.
 Risks are minimal, including a slightly higher risk of a tubal pregnancy, where the fertilized egg attaches in the fallopian tube instead of the uterus.

 A tubal reversal restores your natural fertility level.
-That makes it an attractive option to many women.
+That makes it an attractive option.

 IVF also comes with a risk of multiple pregnancies (twins or triplets, for example), and it can be done only a limited number of times.
 On the other hand, after a successful tubal reversal, you and your partner can try to conceive every month on your own.
 The cost of the procedure is typically lower, especially if IVF doesn’t work on the first attempt.

-“Before women have a tubal reversal, we always recommend that their partner have a semen analysis to have his fertility checked,” Dr. Goldberg notes.
+“Before you have a tubal reversal, we always recommend that your partner has a semen analysis to get their fertility checked,” Dr. Goldberg notes.

-If his results are poor, the chances of natural conception are low.
+If those results are poor, the chances of natural conception are low.
 IVF may be the better option in that case.

-In the end, the decision comes down to how your tubes were ligated, whether there are other infertility factors and your personal preference.
-A fertility expert can walk you through your options, because each comes with advantages and disadvantages.
+In the end, the decision comes down to how your tubes were tied, whether there are other infertility factors and your personal preference.
+A fertility expert can walk you through your options because each comes with advantages and disadvantages.